Territory (animal): Scent marking

 Scent marking, also known as territorial marking or spraying when this involves urination, is a behaviour used by animals to identify their territory.
 Most commonly, this is accomplished by depositing strong-smelling substances contained in the urine, faeces, or, from specialised scent glands located on various areas of the body.
 Often, the scent contains pheromones or carrier proteins such as the major urinary proteins to stabilize the odours and maintain them for longer.
 The animal sniffing the scent frequently displays a flehmen response to assist in detecting the mark.
 Scent marking is often performed by scent rubbing in many mammals.
 In many mammal species, scent marking is more frequent during the breeding season.

-Felids such as leopards and jaguars mark by rubbing themselves against vegetation.
+Bears and felids such as leopards and jaguars scent-mark by urinating on or rubbing against vegetation.
 Prosimians and New World monkeys also use scent marking, including urine washing (self-anointing the body with urine), to communicate.
 Many ungulates, for example the blue wildebeest, use scent marking from two glands, the preorbital gland and a scent gland in the hoof.

 Territorial scent marking may involve behaviours specific to this activity.
 When a wolf marks its territory, it lifts a hind leg and urinates on a scent post (usually an elevated position like a tree, rock, or bush).
 This raised leg urination is different from normal urination, which is done while squatting.
 This posture is exclusive to alpha wolves of either sex, although the alpha male does this most often.
 The alpha female usually urinates on a scent post that her breeding partner has just urinated on, although during the mating season, the female may first urinate on the ground.
 All other females in the pack, and also young wolves and low-ranking male wolves, urinate while squatting.
+Similar urination postures are used by coyotes and golden jackals.

 Males and female ring-tailed lemurs (Lemur catta) scent-mark both vertical and horizontal surfaces at the overlaps in their home ranges using their anogenital scent glands.
 To do this, they perform a handstand to mark vertical surfaces, grasping the highest point with their feet while applying the scent.

 In the Eastern carpenter bee, Xylocopa virginica, both sexes have glands that evolved for marking the nest.
 Males, although they have the gland, are unable to produce the marking substance.
 Females secrete it near the nest site entrance to establish their territory.

 Wombats use feces to mark their territory.
 They have evolved specialized intestinal anatomy to produce cubical feces to ensure the feces do not roll away.